Click the link below if you would like to submit your concerns in a safe, completely anonymous way:

 Sometimes things go wrong.
 When a situation is uncomfortable, hurtful, exclusionary, or upsetting, there is a problem that should be addressed.
 This code of conduct is an effort to maintain a safe space for everyone, and to talk about what might happen if that space is compromised.
 Please see additional guidelines below for community behavior on how we expect people to interact with one another.

 Two helpful groups

 Conduct Committee (ConductCom): If at any time you experience something that you are not comfortable with, you may contact the Conduct Committee.

-For Barnraising 2017, in person Conduct Committee members are:
+For Barnraising and Crisis Convening July 2018, in person Conduct Committee members are: